Calgary Coin & Antique Home Chinese Reference Guide Index

 F $4.00 VF $6.00 XF $10.00

 Schjoth & Coole not listed.
 Cut down "HUO-CH'UAN".
 These are well cast and clearly issues of Wang Mang, but have been cut down, removing the outer-rim and about 1/2 of the characters.
-The specimens we have examined range from 14.7 to 16.9 mm.
+The specimens I have examined range from 14.7 to 16.9 mm.

 VF $8.00